Death of John Isles, 1908

 minutes to six.

-Witness, in answer to further questions, said he did not see
+Witness, in answer to further questions, said he did

-man who put in the horse for them and saw them go away.
+a man who put in the horse for them and saw them go away.

 The Foreman: Did you call anywhere while out